 That guy might not have been so popular with his hunting buddies when his weapon simply returned to his hand, but it was still a pretty cool invention!

-Returning boomerangs were not particularly useful for hunting purposes — they came back, were difficult to aim accurately, and even if they did hit a target, they wouldn’t come back anyway.
+Returning boomerangs were not particularly useful for hunting purposes.
+They were difficult to aim accurately, and even if one did hit a target, it would not come back anyway.
 They were instead used for sport, ceremony and recreation, a tradition that continues today with competitive boomerang throwing.
 Their non-returning hunting cousins, often called kylies in Aboriginal Australian traditions, are still made and revered as cultural artifacts.

 How Does A Boomerang Work